zemn-me/monorepo/ARCHITECTURE.md

 # Rules Rust - Architecture

 In this file we describe how we think about the architecture of `rules_rust`.
-It's goal is to help contributors orient themselves, and to document code restrictions and assumptions.
+Its goal is to help contributors orient themselves, and to document code restrictions and assumptions.

 In general we try to follow the common standard defined by